asharahmed/us-econ-growth/readme.md

 The data used in this project is from the Federal Reserve Bank of St. Louis, Missouri.
 The data is available [here](https://fred.stlouisfed.org/series/GDP).

-## Model
+## Planned Future Model

-The hidden markov model used in this project is a first-order Markov chain.
+The Hidden Markov Model used in this project is a first-order Markov chain.
 The model is trained on the historical data to estimate the probability of a recession occuring in a given year.
-The model is then used to simulate the GDP growth rate for the next 80 years.
+The model is then used to simulate the GDP growth rate for the next 80 years and visualize the results using a histogram.

+## Simulation results without HMM

+Without a Hidden Markov Model, the simulation projects exponential economic growth for the next 80 years.
+This is because the simulation is based on a normal distribution, which assumes that the GDP growth rate will be the same in the future as it has been in the past.
+Hopefully, with the future addition of a Hidden Markov Model, the simulation will be more accurate.

 ## Results